The more you know about your interests and your strengths, the more likely you'll embark upon a path that is joyful and rewarding.

 If you have many interests, avoid labeling yourself "undecided" when in fact you're really a "flexible" and "multi-disciplinary" student ready to embrace a yet to be discovered opportunity.
 There are colleges which encourage students to design their own major.
 Both breadth and depth of study offer opportunities for your education and career.

-Have you narrowed your choices to study not only in a "traditional" major but also a lessor know / previously unknown major area of study?!
+Have you narrowed your choices to study not only in a "traditional" major but also a lesser known previously unknown major area of study?!

 GREAT!
 You've just increased your chances of admissions!